Spain’s top wine destinations

-Spain is one of the world’s leading wine producers, with a wide range of wine regions that reflect its rich history and diverse landscapes.
-Unlike countries such as France and Italy, where vineyard tourism is often dominated by international visitors, in Spain the experience tends to be more relaxed and geared towards locals.
-This creates a more authentic connection with the wineries, many of which are family-run and uphold centuries-old traditions.
-Spanish wines also stand out for their excellent quality at surprisingly affordable prices.
+Spain is one of the world's leading wine producers, with a wide range of wine regions shaped by history and diverse landscapes.
+Unlike countries such as France or Italy, where vineyard tourism is often driven by international visitors, wine tourism in Spain tends to be more relaxed and locally oriented.
+This creates a closer, more genuine connection with wineries, many of which are family-run and rooted in centuries-old traditions.
+Spanish wines also stand out for their excellent quality and notably accessible prices.

 What are the protected Designations of Origin in Spain?

-Wine appellations—known in Spain as Denominaciones de Origen (DOs)—are official certifications that define specific wine-producing regions and guarantee that every bottle meets strict standards of quality.
-Similar to the Protected Designation of Origin (PDO) system used across the EU, these certifications ensure that the wine reflects the region’s unique characteristics, grape varieties, and traditional methods—what the French call terroir.
+Wine appellations in Spain, known as Denominaciones de Origen (DOs), are official certifications that define specific wine-producing areas and set clear standards for production and quality.
+Similar to the Protected Designation of Origin (PDO) system used across the EU, these labels ensure that each wine reflects the characteristics of its region, including grape varieties, production methods and local identity - what the French refer to as terroir.

-A good international comparison is Champagne: by law, only sparkling wine produced in the Champagne region of France using specific techniques can carry that name.
-In Spain, the same applies to DO wines—each one must come from a defined area and follow established practices to ensure authenticity.
+A well-known international comparison is Champagne.
+By law, only sparkling wine produced in the Champagne region of France, following specific methods, can use that name.
+In Spain, DO wines follow the same principle: they must come from a defined area and comply with established regulations to guarantee authenticity.

-With nearly 100 recognised DOs across the country, Spain offers an incredible variety of styles and flavours.
-In this article, we’ll highlight some of our favourites and explore what makes each one special.
+With nearly 100 recognised DOs, Spain offers an extraordinary diversity of wine styles and profiles.
+In this article, we highlight some of our favourites and explain what makes each one distinctive.

 Mapa das Denominações de Origem de vinhos na Espanha, com regiões destacadas em cores diferentes e legenda explicativa.